-360 AI-Track-tive is:
+AI-Track-tive is:

-- available through the website https://ai-track-tive.ugent.be. - unique because it is, to our knowledge, the first geological dating procedure using artificial intelligence. - using artificial intelligence (deep neural networks) in order to detect fission tracks automatically. - capable of successfully finding almost all fission tracks in a sample.
-The unrecognised tracks can be manually added in an interactive window. - reliable and robust because it is not really sensitive to changes in optical settings. - future-oriented since it is software in which other, potentially smarter deep neural networks can be implemented. - open source in order to give the opportunity to all scientists to improve their software for free through time. - tied to a database where all uploaded photos and information are stored.
-The uploaded data can be used in the development for other, potentially smarter Deep Neural Networks for apatite, mica or other minerals.
+- unique because it is, to our knowledge, the first geological dating procedure using artificial intelligence. - using artificial intelligence (deep neural networks) in order to detect fission tracks automatically. - capable of successfully finding almost all fission tracks in a sample.
+The unrecognised tracks can be manually added in an interactive window. - reliable and robust because it is not really sensitive to changes in optical settings. - future-oriented since it is software in which other, potentially smarter deep neural networks can be implemented. - Python-based open source in order to give the opportunity to all scientists to improve their software for free through time. - a platform on which custom-made DNN's can be tested on live images or gathered dataset. - potentially of use when determining the etch pit diameter (D{par}).